Blue Tees Series 3 Max Golf Rangefinder

 For instance, its “auto-ambient” display is a feature I’d only expect to see in more expensive models.
 This essentially just changes the color from black to red, depending on the environment you’re in.
 The goal is to make your distances easy to read during whatever conditions you’re playing in.

-The pulse vibration has almost come to be expected in any rangefinder over $200 these days – and this feature works great on the Series 3.
+The pulse vibration has almost come to be expected in any rangefinder over $200 these days – and this feature works on the Blue Tees, but like other budget rangefinders it doesn’t do it when it specifically locks onto the flag, but rather does it for nearly any ranged distance.

 Finally, we’re seeing more and more devices with built-in magnets on the rangefinders.